soilwise-he/soilwise-ontology/CSVW-Excel-Template/README.md

 [CSV on the web](https://www.w3.org/TR/tabular-data-primer/) is an initiative of W3C to annotate CSV with proper metadata so the CSV data can be effectively re-used.
 This repository contains some libraries and examples on how to use the CSVW conventions for soil observation data.

+Researchers are encouraged to enrich their publications in Zenodo/Dataverse/Datadryad with CSVW metadata, to facilitate interoperability.

 ## An Excel template to compile CSVW metadata

 A template to annotate the columns in your Excel/CSV dataset with metadata